Tucupita Marcano Player Props: Pirates vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.
+- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.43 team ERA that ranks 20th across all league pitching staffs.
+- The Diamondbacks have the 18th-ranked team ERA among all MLB pitching staffs (4.38).

-- Diamondbacks pitchers combine to surrender 102 total home runs at a clip of 1.1 per game (to rank 18th in baseball).
+- Diamondbacks pitchers combine to give up 102 total home runs at a clip of 1.1 per game (to rank 16th in the league).

-- Nelson will make his first start of the season for the Diamondbacks.
+- The Diamondbacks are sending Davies (1-4) to the mound for his 11th start of the season.
+He is 1-4 with a 6.52 ERA and 39 strikeouts through 48 1/3 innings pitched.

-- The 26-year-old lefty pitched in relief in his most recent outing this season, one of 38 appearances so far.
+- In his last time out on Tuesday against the New York Mets, the right-hander tossed 5 2/3 innings, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.